Creeslough victim Martina Martin ‘the ultimate mammy bear’, mourners hear

 “If you picked up a bar of chocolate – somebody said to me, they remember fondly – and there was a bigger bar of chocolate available at the same price or a better bargain, she would say ‘You know you can get a bigger one?’
 And that was Martina looking out for people.”

-The service also heard that Mrs Martin was one of the frontline workers during the Covid-19 pandemic.
+The service also heard that Mrs Martin was one of the frontline workers during the Covid-19 pandemic, working in the shop at a time when even the church was closed.

 “We have all of us, as a world, struggled through Covid.
 But she was one of the people who was on the front line serving her community together with her colleagues, who gave us such tremendous service through that time.